saucelabs/sauce-school/tools/site/codelabs/Module3_SeleniumJS.md

 The last method, `successMessagePresent()`, checks to see that the final success message is present on the screen after you log in.

-**The intended image below is missing from the assets directory -NS**

 <img src="assets/3.03B.png" alt="Resized Message Present Example" width="500"/>